 Florida Tech graduate students in the ecology department can arrange internships under the supervision of professors.
 Students are also encouraged to submit research findings for publication in leading ecology research journals.

 Individuals from around the world have advanced their career with a degree from Florida Tech.
-Graduates with a master’s in ecology from Florida Tech are well prepared for leadership positions in private biological and engineering firms, research centers, federal agencies, health systems and academia.
+Graduates with a master’s in ecology from Florida Tech are well prepared for leadership positions in private biological and engineering firms, research centers, federal agencies, health systems, and academia.

-According to the Labor Bureau, job growth for ecological scientists (which is included with environmental scientists) is projected to grow 15 percent through 2022, while employment of wildlife biologists is projected to grow five percent.
-During the same time period conservation scientists can expect 3 percent job growth.
+The Occupational Outlook Handbook, published by the US Department of Labor’s Bureau of Labor Standards (BLS), provides information about specific jobs including median annual pay, working conditions and job outlook, among other things.
+According to the Bureau, job growth for ecological scientists (which is included with environmental scientists) is projected to grow 15% through 2022, while employment of wildlife biologists is projected to grow 5%.
+During the same time period conservation scientists can expect a 3% job growth.

 Employment growth is projected to be in private consulting firms as increasing demands are placed on the environment by population growth.
-These firms help clients monitor and manage environmental concerns and comply with local, state and federal regulations.
-Jobs will also be found with government industries and publicly funded universities, hospitals and national research facilities that develop practices to minimize waste, prevent pollution and conserve resources.
+These firms help clients monitor and manage environmental concerns and comply with local, state, and federal regulations.
+Jobs will also be found with government industries and publicly funded universities, hospitals and national research facilities that develop practices to minimize waste, prevent pollution, and conserve resources.